 Admitted to Practice Law: Florida (1999) Law School: Catholic University of America (J.D., 1998) College: Michigan State University at Lansing (B.A., 1984; M.A., 1986)

-Member: Life Care Planning Law Firm Association; National Association of Elder Law Attorneys; Academy of Florida Elder Law Attorneys; Charlotte County Bar; Florida Bar; American Bar Association; Florida Bar Elder Exploitation & Abuse Committee; Charlotte County Estate Planning Council; Business and Professional Women of Charlotte County; Charlotte County Chamber of Commerce; Punta Gorda Chamber of Commerce; Leadership Charlotte Class of 2005; and Visual Arts Center of Punta Gorda; and current board member on the Charlotte Community Foundation.
-Former Board President of the Charlotte Local Education Foundation; Board Secretary for the Virginia Andes Volunteer Clinic; and Board President of the Business and Professional Women of Charlotte County.
+Member & Volunteer: National Association of Elder Law Attorneys; Academy of Florida Elder Law Attorneys; Florida Bar; Charlotte County Bar; American Bar Association; Charlotte County Estate Planning Council; Charlotte County Chamber of Commerce; Punta Gorda Chamber of Commerce; Leadership Charlotte Class of 2005; and Visual Arts Center of Punta Gorda; Past Chair & Vice Chair of Charlotte Community Foundation Board of Directors; Charlotte Community Foundation Board member for 12 years; Past Chair, Vice Chair, & Secretary of the Charlotte Estate Planning Council Board; Past Chair and Vice Chair of the Charlotte Local Education Foundation Board and 6 year board member; Past Board Secretary and founding Board member of the Virginia Andes Volunteer Clinic and 9 year board member; and Past Board President of the Business and Professional Women of Charlotte County.

 Mary was born in Flint, Michigan.
 She matriculated from Michigan State University with a Bachelor of Arts in Communication / Political Science.
 Mary also obtained a Master of Arts in Labor and Industrial Relations from Michigan State University.
 She then attended Catholic University of America, Columbus School of Law, where she received her Juris Doctorate degree in 1998.
 Mary began her law career as an Associate with James Konides, P.A. before starting her own law firm in Punta Gorda in July of 2000.
 Mary received accreditation with the Veteran’s Administration in 2011 and received her Elder Law Board Certification in 2012.